ntaylor0000/google-data-analytics-professional-certificate/1 - Foundations: Data, Data, Everywhere/README.md

 When you’ve finished your entry in the learning log template, make sure to save the document so your response is somewhere accessible.
 This will help you continue applying data analysis to your everyday life.
 You will also be able to track your progress and growth as a data analyst.

-Example
+<summary>Example</summary>
 Since this is your first learning log, an example has been provided using one of the questions above to help you.

-Link to learning log example:
-Think about data in daily life
+Link to learning log example: Think about data in daily life